 - Measure the flour properly: I highly recommend using a food scale to get perfectly measured dry ingredients every time.

-- Don’t overmix the vanilla cake batter: Always use the lowest speed on your electric mixer or mix in the dry ingredients by hand.
-Mix the dry ingredients into the wet until just combined.
+- Don’t overmix the vanilla cake batter.
+Always use the lowest speed on your electric mixer or mix in the dry ingredients by hand.
+Make sure to mix the dry ingredients into the wet until just combined.

 - Cool the cake in the pan for no longer than 10 minutes.
 If you try to remove the cake before 10 minutes, the cake may still be too hot to remove without falling apart.
 Removing the cake after 10 minutes may cause the cake to stick to the pan more easily.
 After turning the cake out of the pan, leave it to cool.